devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 ### i. createDevon4jProject <a name="createDevon4jProject"></a>
 This function is used to create a [devon4j](https://github.com/devonfw/devon4j) project.
 #### Parameter:
-This function consist of only one parameter.
+This function consist of only one parameter

-1st parameter:
+1. First parameter:
     - **Required**
     - **Type**- String
     - **Description**- The base package name and it is of type string.

 #### Example:
 * createDevon4jProject("com.mycustomer.myapplication")

 ##### Note:
 1. This function generates command the Katacoda user has to execute manually.
 2. To execute this function, devonfw-ide must be installed.
+3. This function will always create the devon4j project with latest devon4j version.

 ***